QuantEcon/lecture-source-py/source/rst/pandas_panel.rst

 Exercise 1
 -------------

-In these exercises you'll work with a dataset of employment rates in Europe by age and sex from `Eurostat <http://ec.europa.eu/eurostat/data/database>`__
+In these exercises, you'll work with a dataset of employment rates in Europe by age and sex from `Eurostat <http://ec.europa.eu/eurostat/data/database>`__

 .. only:: html